Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The financial data reveals distinct trends in working capital, net revenue, and working capital turnover over the given periods.
+The analysis of the quarterly financial data reveals notable trends in working capital, net revenue, and working capital turnover over the observed periods.

 - Working Capital